ienjoymostofit/AGDR/README.md

 ## 🔧 Technical Architecture

-The system consists of three main components:
+The system consists of several key components:

-1. **Reasoning Engine**: Generates detailed reasoning traces about a given topic using a configured language model.
+1.  **Reasoning Service**: Generates detailed reasoning traces about a given topic using a configured language model.
-2. **Knowledge Extractor**: Converts unstructured reasoning into graph-structured data (entities and relationships).
+2.  **Knowledge Extractor Service**: Converts unstructured reasoning into graph-structured data (entities and relationships) based on a defined prompt.
-3. **Graph Manager**: Handles Neo4j database operations, including creating nodes and relationships.
+3.  **Graph Population Service**: Handles Neo4j database operations, including creating nodes and relationships, and manages potential conflicts.
+4.  **Embedding Service**: Provides vector embeddings for entities, enabling similarity searches and conflict resolution.
+5.  **Conflict Resolution Service**: Resolves conflicts between existing and new entities using an LLM.

 ## 🚀 Quick Start

 ### Prerequisites

 - Python 3.8+
-- Docker and Docker Compose (for Neo4j)
+- Docker and Docker Compose (for Neo4j and optionally pgvector)
 - Access to OpenAI API or a compatible LLM API endpoint (e.g., Ollama).
+- A running PostgreSQL instance with the `pgvector` extension enabled.
 - Access to a local LLM API endpoint (e.g., Ollama) is recommended for faster iteration, especially for the reasoning and embedding models.

 ### Installation